 Spoken English sounds very different in different parts of the world.
 The English you hear spoken in Bangkok is different than the English you hear spoken in Santiago or in Ottawa or in Edinburgh.

-Your ability to speak English is affected by several factors.
-One factor is your mother tongue.
-If your first language does not have a “th” sound, for instance, then it will be difficult for you, initially, to say English words that contain the “th” sound.
+A person’s ability to speak English is affected by several factors.
+One factor is that person’s mother tongue.
+If a person’s first language does not have a “th” sound, for instance, then it will be difficult, initially, to say English words that contain the “th” sound.
 Some Asian languages have a blended r-l sound, so it is difficult for those speakers to make a clear “r” sound or a clear “l” sound.
 They always mix in a little of the other letter.

 On the other hand, if your first language has flourishes that do not occur in English, you may tend to import the flourish with the letter.
 Here I am thinking of the rolled “r” which is common in many languages.
 When a speaker from France sees the letter “r,” he is tempted to roll it.
-Mind you, it sounds rather nice, so we will forgive such a thing.
+Mind you, it sounds rather nice.

 When those from other countries arrive in Canada, their accent will often be quite heavy.
 In other words, you need to listen to only a sentence or two to realize that this person has only recently arrived on Canadian soil.
 If you live in a larger urban centre, it is common to meet many people who speak English with a non-Canadian accent.